zocker-160/SyncThingy/README.md

 ## Configuration

-SyncThingy config file can be found under `~/.var/app/com.github.zocker_160.SyncThingy/config/SyncThingy`:
+SyncThingy config is located at `~/.var/app/com.github.zocker_160.SyncThingy/config/SyncThingy`:

 - `autostart` can be `true` or `false`
 - `icon` can be set to `default`, `white` or `black`